microsoft/MixedReality-SpectatorView/samples/Build2019Demo.Unity/README.md

 ##### HoloLens 2

+1. Select `HoloLens` as your target platform using Spectator View's `PlatformSwitcher` (This can be found in the Unity inspector for the `SpectatorView` prefab GameObject).
-1. Build UWP Player containing `Demo/Scenes/Finished_Scene.unity` scene, and deploy this application to the HoloLens 2 device.
+2. Build UWP Player containing `Demo/Scenes/Finished_Scene.unity` scene, and deploy this application to the HoloLens 2 device.
-2. Launch the `SpectatorView.Build2019Demo` on the HoloLens 2, and wait for the experience to start.
+3. Launch the `SpectatorView.Build2019Demo` on the HoloLens 2, and wait for the experience to start.

 ##### Android

-1. Export Android Player containing `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.Android.unity` scene to an Android Studio solution.
-2. Open the Android Studio solution and change the main activity in the AndroidManifest.xml file to `Microsoft.MixedReality.SpectatorView.Unity.ScreenRecorderActivity`.
-3. Update the AndroidManifest.xml in Android Studio to contain `android.permission.CAMERA`, `android.permission.INTERNET`, `android.permission.RECORD_AUDIO` and `android.permission.WRITE_EXTERNAL_STORAGE` uses-permissions.
-4. Build the Android Studio solution and deploy this application to the spectating Android device.
+1. Select `Android` as your target platform using Spectator View's `PlatformSwitcher` (This can be found in the Unity inspector for the `SpectatorView` prefab GameObject).
+2. `Build and Run` the Android Player containing `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.Android.unity`.
-5. Launch the `SpectatorView.Build2019Demo` on the Android device and connect to the HoloLens device by specifying the HoloLens's IP Address.
+3. Launch the `SpectatorView.Build2019Demo` on the Android device and connect to the HoloLens device by specifying the HoloLens's IP Address.

 ##### iOS

+1. Select `iOS` as your target platform using Spectator View's `PlatformSwitcher` (This can be found in the Unity inspector for the `SpectatorView` prefab GameObject).
-1. Build the iOS Player containing `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.iOS.unity` scene.
+2. Build the iOS Player containing `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.iOS.unity` scene.
-2. Follow the Azure Spatial Anchors [official instructions](https://docs.microsoft.com/en-us/azure/spatial-anchors/quickstarts/get-started-unity-ios#open-the-xcode-project).
+3. Follow the Azure Spatial Anchors [official instructions](https://docs.microsoft.com/en-us/azure/spatial-anchors/quickstarts/get-started-unity-ios#open-the-xcode-project).
-5. Launch the `SpectatorView.Build2019Demo` on the iOS device and connect to the HoloLens device by specifying the HoloLens's IP Address.
+4. Launch the `SpectatorView.Build2019Demo` on the iOS device and connect to the HoloLens device by specifying the HoloLens's IP Address.

 > Note 1: Additional setup instructions and troubleshooting for spectating with mobile devices can be found [here](../../doc/SpectatorView.Setup.md).